 This method is how Mexican cartels dispose of their victims.
 The expert says the girls’ remains have similar characteristics.

 It is also possible that a serial killer is roaming the Boquete area.

-More than two dozen other unsolved killings and disappearances in this same, mostly rural region of Panama over the last eight years—with more than two-thirds coming since 2014, when Kris and Lisanne went missing (Kryt, 2017).
+More than two dozen other unsolved killings and disappearances in this same, primarily rural region of Panama over the last eight years—with more than two-thirds coming since 2014 when Kris and Lisanne went missing (Kryt, 2017).

 The case remains unsolved.
-Daily Beast wrote very in-depth articles (see links below) Kris Kremers and Lisanne Froon you should read.
-Jeremy Kyrt visited Boquete and investigate the case.
+Daily Beast wrote very in-depth articles (see links below) about Kris Kremers and Lisanne Froon you should read.
+Jeremy Kyrt visited Boquete and investigated the case.
 He also interviewed locals and was able to obtain more pictures from the camera as well.

 Kryt, J. (2017).
 Did a Serial Killer Stalk the Lost Girls of Panama?. [online] Daily Beast.
 Available at: https://www.thedailybeast.com/did-a-serial-killer-stalk-the-lost-girls-of-panama [Accessed 5 Feb.
 2018].